Wednesday, July 01, 2009

 If you are looking for a particular book, let me know.
 I may have a copy but just haven't listed it yet.
 I can also obtain almost any book for you.
 Let me know what you are looking for.

-Note: Every effort is made to keep this list up to date, however, sometimes books may have been sold, even though they are still listed.
-Please forgive me if that happens, there are a lot of books to keep cataloged!
+Note: Every effort will be made to keep this list up to date, however, if a book has been been sold, it will not be available.
+Please forgive me if that happens, because there are a lot of books to keep track of!

 Fran